u-eff-gee/utr/README.md

 #### 2.3.3 AngularCorrelationGenerator<a name="angularcorrelationgenerator"></a>

 The `AngularCorrelationGenerator` generates monoenergetic particles that originate in a set of `G4PhysicalVolumes` of the `DetectorConstruction`, have a user-defined angular distribution and are correlated.
-The last point is what distinguishes it from the `AngularDistributionGenerator`: In a single event (`G4Event`), this generator launches several particles from the same origin, for which the angular distribution and polarization depends on the previously emitted particle.
+The last point is what distinguishes it from the `AngularDistributionGenerator`: In a single event (`G4Event`), this generator launches several particles from the same origin by multiple calls of `G4ParticleGun::GeneratePrimaryVertex()`, for which the angular distribution and polarization depends on the previously emitted particle.
 In other words, the particles will be part of a cascade of transitions (of a nucleus) which has an arbitrary number of steps.
+Since the particles belong to the same events, they can be easily picked out by the event number in the ROOT output file [see 2.6 Output File Format](#outputfileformat).

 This is accomplished by rotating the angular distribution of the follow-up particle by the Euler angles α, β and γ which define the emission direction and polarization of the previous particle.